 MORE ICE EXPERIMENTS TO TRY

 January is a fantastic time to explore all kinds of winter theme science.
-I will say that the formation of frost on a can indoors is quite exciting for kiddos.
+I will say that frost formation on a can indoors is quite exciting for kiddos.
 There’s plenty more fun to be had with ice cubes and ice this winter, including homemade ice cream!

 HOW TO MAKE FROST IN A CAN SCIENCE EXPERIMENT